Use Cases

 But account flexibility is better when the previous two steps are in place.

-Learn some of the common mistakes people make while structuring accounts and how you can create an adaptable account structure from Aaron Levy, Tinuit’s Group Director of SEM,
+Learn some of the common mistakes people make while structuring accounts and how you can create an adaptable account structure from Aaron Levy, Brand Evangelist at Optmyzr and former VP of Paid Search at Tinuiti.

 4. Identify the right keywords for your ads